BP1000/BP1000/README.md

 - 👋 Hi, I’m @BP1000
-- 👀 I’m interested in sports, ranching, and programming
+- 👀 I’m interested in sports and programming
 - 📫 How to reach me follow me on Instagram @bhavikpatel4047

 <!---